Bringing The Sights and Sounds of Nature to Your Screen

 Pauls Naturalist's Diary series takes an in depth look at some of the wildlife on view in the British Isles as he travels around the countryside throughout the seasons.

-Each disc shows approximately 70 minutes of high quality uncompressed digital video in widescreen with complete menu accessed using your DVD players remote.
+The entire DVD set was filmed in High Definition and widescreen using Pauls Canon XL-H1 and shows approximately 2 hours of high quality uncompressed digital video with complete menu accessed using your DVD players remote.

 This is Pauls personal account of his travels around the British countryside in 2011, showing over 2 hours of British wildlife footage.